Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 Figure \ref{fig:alpha_beta} shows the parameters obtained from fitting the data in figures \ref{fig:active_manipulation_room_temperature}(a-e) with equation (\ref{eq:alpha_beta_fit_formula}).
 Figure \ref{fig:alpha_beta}(a) shows the linear coefficient $\alpha(V)$ as a function of the manipulation pulse amplitude for the different samples.
 We find that $\alpha(V)$ exhibits an exponential dependence on voltage, which we model as

 where $V_0$ is the characteristic voltage corresponding to an $e$-fold increase in $\alpha(V)$, with $\alpha_0$ being a prefactor modifying the voltage sensitivity.
 The extracted parameters are listed in table \ref{tab:exponential_fit_data_PERCENT}; increasing the pulse amplitude by approximately \SI{200}{\milli\volt} results in at least an order-of-magnitude increase in the resistance-change rate for the \textit{low-dose} and \textit{high-dose} junctions, whereas the \textit{medium-dose} junctions exhibit a more modest increase of about a factor of two over the measured range.
 Figure \ref{fig:alpha_beta}(a) also shows that samples from the same wafer cluster according to their resistance-area product $R_W \cdot A$, rather than junction area.
 This observation is consistent with previous reports indicating that electrical tuning exhibits only weak dependence on junction area \cite{Pappas2024}.
-Furthermore, the \textit{medium-dose} manipulation results show that the resistance-area product alone is not sufficient for predicting the exponential voltage dependence, since the resistance-area product deviates from the trend held otherwise, where a higher resistance-area product equates to a sample showing a weaker response to increased manipulation amplitude.
+Furthermore, the \textit{medium-dose} manipulation results show that $R_W \cdot A$ alone is not sufficient to predict the exponential voltage dependence.
+Although $\alpha(V)$ appears smaller for larger $R_W \cdot A$, the \textit{medium-dose} sample deviates from this trend, exhibiting an intermediate $\alpha(V)$ despite its comparatively large resistance-area product.
 As seen in table \ref{tab:exponential_fit_data_PERCENT}, the prefactor $\alpha_0$ spans over three orders of magnitude across the junctions while the extracted characteristic voltage $V_0$ lies in the range \SI{55}{}$-$\SI{91}{\milli\volt}.
 Interestingly, these values are higher but comparable to the thermal voltage at room temperature, $V_T \equiv k_BT/e \approx \SI{25}{\milli\volt}$, consistent with slow resistance changes due to aging at room temperature.
+Within error bars, we also observe that $V_0$ remains constant between junction variants on a particular wafer, leaving $\alpha_0$ to capture variations in $\alpha$ between samples.